Vadodara: Civic services

-There are three civic service departments under the municipal corporation: the engineering department, the health department, and the support or administration department.
+Three civic service departments are under the municipal corporation - the engineering department, the health department, and the support or administration department.

-These departments together provide services, infrastructure and management for the entire city.
-The Engineering Department manages infrastructure and services provided through cells or sub-departments like bridge cell, drainage project, town development, streetlight, electrical sewerage, mechanical sewerage, building project, solid waste management, road, storm water drainage, water work, land and estate.
-The Health Department takes care of public health-related issues and services through its solid waste management, health and I.C.D.S. sub-departments.
-The health department also has a sub-department for managing Birth, Death & Marriage Registrations.
-The Support Department handles all IT and administration-related issues and services with cells like IT, accounts audit, census, P.R.O., election, land & estate (acquisition), shops & establishment, assessment, and U.C.D.-N.U.L.M departments.
+These departments together provide services, infrastructure, and management for the entire city.
+The engineering department manages infrastructure and services provided through cells or subdepartments such as bridge cell, drainage project, town development, streetlight, electrical sewerage, mechanical sewerage, building project, solid-waste management, road, storm-water drainage, water work, land, and estate.
+The health department takes care of public health-related issues and services through its solid-waste management, health, and ICDS subdepartments.
+The health department also has a subdepartment for managing birth, death, and marriage registrations.
+The support department handles all IT and administration-related issues and services, with cells such as IT, accounts audit, census, PRO, election, real estate (acquisition), shops and establishment, assessment, and UCD-NULM departments.